-Following the publication of the Initial Report (see http://gnso.icann.org/issues/pdp-initial-report-31may10-en.pdf) and a subsequent public comment period, the WT reviewed and addressed the comments received (see public comment review tool).
-In addition, the WT discussed the outstanding issues it had not been able to cover in time for the Initial Report and updated the recommendations accordingly [include link to outstanding issues document].
-In order for the ICANN Community to review these updated recommendations, especially those not included in the Initial Report, the WT has published this Proposed Final Report for public comment.
-Following review of the public comments received, the WT plans to review the comments received and update the report where deemed appropriate before submitting it to the Policy Process Steering Committee for its review.
+Following the publication of the Initial Report and a subsequent public comment period, the WT reviewed and addressed the comments received (see public comment review tool).
+In addition, the WT discussed the outstanding issues it had not been able to cover in time for the Initial Report and updated the recommendations accordingly.
+In order for the ICANN Community to review these updated recommendations, especially those not included in the Initial Report, the WT published a Proposed Final Report for public comment.
+Following review of the public comments received (see public comment review tool), the WT updated the report where deemed appropriate and finalized the report for submission to the GNSO Council.
+Upon approval by the GNSO Council, the recommendations would be forwarded to the ICANN Board for its review and approval as appropriate.